hemanth-kumar-1/Labsheet/Bandit.md

 ## Level -19
 After connecting to the server we will see a 32 bit executable file.

-we will see that it is a level20 user file, so we can acess the files of level20 user.
+we will see that it is a level20 user file, and it is setuid file, so we can acess the files as level20 user.

 cmd = `./bandit20-do  cat /etc/bandit_pass/bandit20`